Frequently Asked Questions

 PLEASE NOTE: All labs are in person.

-• Fellows in each round are treated as a new cohort, which means that even though you have participated as a Fellow in the past, you must first participate in the StoryLab and mentoring with the current cohort in order to be eligible to apply for funding.
+• Fellows in each round are treated as a new cohort.
+Even though you may have participated as a Fellow in the past, you must first participate in StoryLab and mentoring with the current cohort in order to be eligible to apply for funding.
 Only Fellows who have been accepted into and participated in the current year’s StoryLab and mentoring will be eligible to apply for funding in any given year.